 - 1. The Fairlawn Police Department maintains a frequent and visible presence on our campus. - 2.
-Our school doors are locked at all times.
+Our school doors are locked at all times. - 3.
+Visitors can enter the building through the main door entrance or Moorfield Road only after announcing their names and intentions utilizing our intercom system.
+For this reason, we need your cooperation in never allowing anyone to enter the building with you, no matter how familiar they seem.

-- 3. Visitors can enter the building through the main door entrance or Moorfield Road only after announcing their names and intentions utilizing our intercom system.
-For this reason, we need your cooperation in never allowing anyone to enter the building with you, no matter how familiar they seem. - 4.
-There are signs posted on all of the entrance doors stating that only authorized visitors can enter the premises and that they must go directly to the school office to sign in and obtain a visitor's badge.
+- 4. There are signs posted on all of the entrance doors stating that only authorized visitors can enter the premises and that they must go directly to the school office to sign in and obtain a visitor's badge.
 At no time are visitors permitted to go directly to classrooms, and we appreciate your cooperation with this policy. - 5.
 We have security cameras in place monitoring numerous exterior and interior locations at all times.
 These cameras record footage that can be reviewed later if needed.
 Our secretaries monitor these cameras on a large screen in the office, and can follow the whereabouts of anyone who does not report directly to the office. - 6.
 Visitors are also expected to return to the office to sign out prior to departing the building.
 This provides a record of all individuals entering and leaving the building. - 7.
 Staff members have been instructed to question any person in the school who is not wearing a visitor badge or looks out of place. - 8.
 The teachers know the school emergency plan in the event that a stranger is in our building. - 9.
 All classroom doors are locked during the day.
 Each room is furnished with an intercom call button to allow direct communication with the school office.
 Each teacher has a panic button that, if pressed, will alert local police and fire departments of an immediate life-threatening situation. - 10.
 Classrooms are equipped with emergency kits that contain supplies needed in the event of a lockdown or other emergency situation. - 11.
 During recess, our playground supervisor has a panic button and all playground monitors have cell phones to facilitate immediate communication in an emergency. - 12.
-We have a staff member physically in place at our two main doors, near the Jesus statue and at Moorfield Road, at drop off and pick up times when traffic in and out of the building is at its peak. - 13.
+Staff members are physically in place at our main entrance/exit doors at drop off and pick up times when traffic in and out of the building is at its peak. - 13.
 The students have a monthly fire (evacuation) drill so that if they ever need to evacuate the building because of any threat, they can do so in an orderly fashion.
 The entire school also participates in periodic safety drills for other emergencies. - 14.
-Our students reap the benefits of participating in various prevention programs throughout the school year: Fairlawn Fire Safety Program (grades K-4); Rachel's Angels; Choose Life (grades 6-8); Saber Sisters and Brothers (grade 6) PSI Life Act, Suicide Prevention (grades 7-8). - 15.
-Our school has a guidance counselor who is skilled in child development and made available to a student upon request. - 16.
+Our students reap the benefits of participating in various prevention programs throughout the school year. - 15.
+Our school has a guidance counselor and a social worker, both of whom are skilled in child development and made available to a student upon request. - 16.
 Our teachers are always available to listen to their students often initiating conversations when the teachers note student problems, unusual behavior, restlessness or depression. - 17.
 Our Diocesan curriculum fosters Gospel values.
 Religion is taught daily and the students attend weekly school masses and regular prayer services. - 18.
 Our school philosophy and mission statement reflect our goals for teaching the whole child meeting and developing spiritual, academic and mental and physical needs. - 19.
 Our school climate promotes respect for all staff members, teachers, and students, enhancing self-esteem. - 20.
 Our discipline code promotes moral behavior.
 Compliance fosters a positive and safe climate for learning and instills self-discipline motivated by Christian values.
 We have a zero tolerance policy for student threats and they are taken very seriously.